 As a personal finance blogger, my business transactions are at a minimum, but around tax periods, I agonize over the involved bookkeeping task.
+I looked into different financial management systems and found that there are varying degrees to which businesses need finance programs.
 I would meticulously copy the transactions from PayPal, my Chase Freedom credit card and my bank into my custom excel business spreadsheet that I use to calculate my taxes.
 Things have changed recently, now I’m using PayPal to create a simplified bookkeeping system for blogging.

 My Old Record-keeping System